 This morning, depart overland three hours to Bahir Dar, a former Jesuit outpost known for its wide avenues lined with palms and flowers.
-After checking in to your resort, embark on a leisurely cruise of Lake Tana, the source of the Blue Nile.
+Enjoy a leisurely cruise of Lake Tana, the source of the Blue Nile.
 Discover why, even today, the papyrus tankwa that sail the lake bear a striking resemblance to the boats of ancient Egypt.
-Disembark on an island to explore two of the lake’s secluded monasteries, Ura Kidane Mihret and Azuwa Maryam — both known for their manuscripts, iconography and paintings.
+Disembark on an island to Take in the spectacular views of Blue Nile Falls explore two of the lake’s secluded monasteries, Ura Kidane Mihret and Azuwa Maryam — both known for their manuscripts, iconography and paintings.

 Bahir Dar | Majesty of the Falls

 Set out on an hour-long hike to the majestic Blue Nile Falls.
 Marvel as the currents of the Blue Nile crash 140 feet to the roiling rapids below, flowing on to its long journey out to the Mediterranean.
-After you take in the falls, enjoy the remainder of the afternoon at your leisure.
-Gather in the evening for a farewell dinner with your fellow travellers.
+Afterward, enjoy the remainder of the afternoon at your leisure.
+Gather in the evening for a farewell dinner.

 Depart Addis Ababa